alf-tool/alf-doc/doc/blog/2013-10-21-relations-as-first-class-citizen.md

 rigid way.
 An obvious example is that the developer is almost never allowed to express filtering conditions or to perform computations that are not supported by SQL in the first place.
-It is unfortunate, because SQL's type system is poor (no user-defined types, for instance) and old.
+It is unfortunate, because SQL's type system is old, and poor (few support for user-defined types, for instance).
 How about providing a query interface that actually espouse the host type system, i.e. the one of the host programming language (here, Ruby)?

 Want to express a filtering condition involving a ruby regular expression?
 No
 problem: